dmatth1/dmatth1.github.io/content/posts/quicktok.md

   To keep the comparison fair, each encoder is called through the same raw API its own benchmark uses.
 (TokenDagger's README claims 2–4× over tiktoken, but that's on Llama-4/Mistral vocabs on AMD EPYC; on cl100k/o200k it lands around Python tiktoken's level.)
-You can reproduce all of this yourself:
-  `make bench-compare` in the repo re-fetches the same three corpora and reruns every encoder.
+To reproduce run `make bench-compare` in the repo.

-  Exactness-gating every benchmark turned out to be more than hygiene — it caught a real bug in my o200k pretokenizer (CJK text directly followed by Latin capitals was split differently than tiktoken; found by 168 mismatched tokens in 6.9M on Common Crawl), and a benchmark-harness bug where Python's text-mode file reads silently translate `\r\n` to `\n`, handing tiktoken different bytes than every other encoder.

   ## How it works